Configure the OS patching schedule for Linux-based HDInsight clusters

 install-updates-schedule-reboots.sh- Install all updates, only kernel + security updates, or only kernel updates.

 Script actions won't automatically apply updates for all future update cycles.
 Run the scripts each time new updates must be applied to install the updates, and then restart the VM.

 Patch on a representative non-production environment prior to deploying to production.
 Develop a plan to adequately test your system prior to your actual patching.

-From time-to-time, from an ssh session with your cluster, you may receive a message that an upgrade is available.
+From time-to-time, from an ssh session with your cluster, you may receive a message that security updates are available.
 The message may looks something like: